Gashmore1/PingPongELO/README.md

 # PingPongELO
-Ping pong rating system with Spark backend and Flask front end
+Ping pong rating system with ~~Spark~~ mysql (Since the golden hammer was too slow) backend and Flask front end